markusthilo/somedo/README.md

 https://github.com/markusthilo/somedo

-Development and License
+Development and License:

 The use, development, distribution, etc. of the script is subject to the restrictions of GPL Version 3.
-Google's Chromedriver is under the Apache License 2.0.

 The tool is in alpha state and propabliy will not be stable enough to have a final release ever.
 Constant changes and inhomogeneity